-In the right panel, a simple algorithm has been used to match the HOPE upper energy observations with those of the RBSPICE/TOFxPH observations of similar energy.
-This figure includes a printout line HOPEMOD Factor (t0) which identifies the scalar multiplicative factor used to change the HOPE flux to match that of the RBSPICE/TOFxPH flux.
-The match itself is only accurate for the upper energy channels of the HOPE data in part because the lower energy channels of the RBSPICE/TOFxPH data for the observation time is contaminated with accidentals causing the lifting of the TOFxPH spectra (black circled area).
-For this particular time, the required factor needed to modify the HOPE flux is 2.71558.
-The algorithm used is a simple ratio of the average flux for the three HOPE channels {60 (32.7 KeV), 61 (38.1 KeV), 62 (44.4 KeV)} to the four RBSPICE/TOFxPH energy channels {15 (32.8 KeV), 16 (36.3 KeV), 17 (40.1 KeV), 18 (44.3 KeV)}:

-HOPEMOD=i=6062jHOPEii=1518jTOFxPHi

-This particular algorithm provides a 0th order of calibration between the HOPE and RBSPICE instruments record by record.
-There are significantly more complex aspects of this calibration problem that includes positionally where the spacecraft is within the orbit by both L and MLT as well as the ongoing level of magnetospheric activity as Sym-H (or Dst) and whether the spacecraft is within the plasmasphere or outside the plasmasphere.
-The remaining details of these calculations are further discussed in the instrument specific ECT/HOPE, ECT/MagEIS, and RBSPICE chapters in this volume; see Reeves (2021) for ECT details and Gkioulidou (2021) for RBSPICE details.

-Figure xxx displays the amount of correction required as a function of Dipole L and MLT for each of the approximate 2-year precession periods of the mission.
-This figure shows that the multiplicative factor is much larger during storm time conditions compared to quiet time conditions.
-The factor is also generally larger for L values < 4 than otherwise but the dependency also varies as a function of MLT.

-RBSPICE Background
+RBSPICE Background Contamination

 The current data files produced by the RBSPICE SOC are not background corrected for contamination.
 Work is ongoing within the RBSPICE team to correct for these issues but at the time of this writing the rates are still potentially contaminated with accidentals (mostly during perigee) and other background rate contamination issues.
 The reader is strongly encouraged to reach out to members of the RBSPICE team prior to doing significant scientific activity in order to avoid utilization of contaminated data and deriving erroneous results.
-The two specific products that are most likely contaminated with background or accidentals are the TOFxPH proton lowest energy channels and all of the TOFxPH oxygen channels.
-At some point, the RBSPICE will reprocess the data and at that point when background rates dominate over foreground rates the data quality flags contained within the CDF files for each flux variable will be properly tagged with a value indicating data contamination.
+The two specific products that are most likely contaminated with background or accidentals are a varying set of the TOFxPH proton lowest energy channels and all of the TOFxPH oxygen channels.
+At some point, the RBSPICE SOC will reprocess the data and at that point when background rates dominate over foreground rates on a channel-by-channel basis then the channel specific data quality flags contained within the CDF files for each flux variable will be properly tagged with a value indicating data contamination.
 As of the writing of this manuscript the TOFxPH oxygen data have all data records tagged as contaminated.
 Work is ongoing to attempt to eliminate the background from the data.

 Level 3 Processing Algorithms